 The crucial role of specialist services

-During the pandemic, Parkinson’s nurses and other Parkinson's specialist services have assisted in self-isolation, symptom management and reduced the risk of hospital admission by:
+During the pandemic, Parkinson’s nurses and other Parkinson's specialist services have assisted in self-isolation, symptom management and reduced both the risk of hospital admission and risk of extended hospital stays by:

 - clinical management and support, including provision of therapy and exercise, via remote consultation